IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/A._C._Grayling" target="_blank">A. C. Grayling</a>

+>“Those who cannot remember the past are condemned to repeat it.”

+― <a href="https://en.wikipedia.org/wiki/George_Santayana" target="_blank">George Santayana</a>

 >“In philosophy, if you think the answer is obvious, you haven't understood the question.” [<a href="https://x.com/keithfrankish/status/462763402419777536" target="_blank">Twitter</a>]

 ― <a href="https://en.wikipedia.org/wiki/Keith_Frankish" target="_blank">Keith Frankish</a>